Archery Canada Archery Canada

 • The team event

-When an individual or a team shoots more than one round, at one or several registered Host Sites, only the FIRST score shot is used for MICA (NOT the best one).
+When an individual or a team shoots more than one round, at one or several registered Host Sites, only the FIRST score shot is used for the MICA (NOT the best one).
 This requirement applies for each category: One score (the first one) per archer and per category.

 The Multi-sites Indoor Championship of the Americas takes place every year during a period determined by World Archery Americas.